Nintendo to post unexpected loss as Wii successor falters

 TOKYO Nintendo Co Ltd, the world's leading gaming company by machines sold, said it will post an operating loss for a second straight year as the sales of its Wii U, successor to the 100-million selling Wii, faltered.

-The company caught investors off guard by predicting a loss of $220 million in the year to March 31, reversing a profit forecast for the same amount, putting its new guidance well short of a consensus estimate of 12.1 billion yen ($133.48 million) profit from 19 analysts.
+The company caught investors off guard by predicting a loss of $220 million (139.6 million pounds) in the year to March 31, reversing a profit forecast for the same amount, putting its new guidance well short of a consensus estimate of 12.1 billion yen profit from 19 analysts.

 The grim outlook came even as a weaker yen provides a boost for a company that sells almost three quarters of its products outside Japan.